Article image

 Payments

 This one goes without saying but we still have to mention it here.
-Most DMV transactions will require you to pay a fee.
+Most DVSA transactions will require you to pay a fee.
 So, you should be in a position to do so.

 Cash and credit cards are usually acceptable for payments but it is still a good idea to visit the official website beforehand to be extra sure.